laravel/docs/events.md

 <a name="event-subscribers"></a>
 ## Event Subscribers

 Event subscribers are classes that may subscribe to multiple events from within the class itself.
-Subscribers should extend the `EventSubscriber` class and defined a `subscribes` method.
+Subscribers should extend the `EventSubscriber` class and define a `subscribes` method.

 **Defining An Event Subscriber**